bilal-fazlani/commanddotnet/docs/argument-terminology.md

 * Command: the action to be executed
 * Subcommand: a command accessed within another command
 * Operand: a positional argument.
 The position of the value indicates which argument it is.
 * Option: a named argument.
-The value must be proceeded by the name.
+The value must be preceded by the name.
 The position does not matter.
 * Flag: a boolean option, true when specified, otherwise false

 ## Perspective matters